nginxinc/nginx-one-workshops/labs/lab7/readme.md

 - Create Prometheus Exporter configuration
 - Test the Prometheus Server
 - Test the Grafana Server
-- View Grafana Dashboard
+- Import and View a simple NGINX Grafana Dashboard

 ## Prerequisites

-- Nginx-Plus container from Lab1
+- Nginx-Plus container from Lab5
 - You must have Docker installed and running
 - You must have Docker-compose installed
 - See `Lab0` for instructions on setting up your system for this Workshop